The 3 Things You Must Have To Publish Your Novel

 Craft is “how well you write.”
 Let’s face it, some people are boring and some people are fascinating.
 But here’s an important point: people aren’t BORN boring or fascinating.
 They grow that way.
 And they can change.
 If your writing is boring now, it doesn’t have to always be that way.
 The Craft of writing can be taught!
 That’s why there are so many books on writing, magazines on writing, courses on writing, conferences on writing, and teachers of writing.
 Because it can be taught.
 I know it can be taught, because I TEACH IT ALL THE TIME.
 All it takes to develop good Craft is a bit of talent, a lot of hard work, and some good coaching at the right time.

 Connections are “who you know.”
 Now, let’s be careful here.
 People often imagine that, “if only my uncle were the president of Random House, I could get my novel published.”
 No. No way.
 No freakin’ way.
 Puh-lease!
-Knowing a big honcho in publishing is NOT ENOUGH!
-Having the RESPECT of an editor is what you need.
+Knowing a big honcho in traditional publishing is NOT ENOUGH!
+Having the RESPECT of an editor is all you need.
 And, by the by, the way you get an editor’s respect is by having great Content and great Craft.
 So getting Connections DEPENDS on first having Content and Craft.
+Please note that if you decide to be an indie author, you don’t need Connections.
+Anybody can post their novel to Amazon or Apple iBooks or Kobo or Barnes & Noble.
+But even indie authors still need Content and Craft, or their books aren’t going to sell.

-No. The ones who get published are those who work hard and work smart.
-They’re the ones with the best Content, the best Craft, and the best Connections.
-Your job is to work hard on those three things.
+No. The authors who succeed are the ones who work hard and work smart.
+Your job is to work hard.
 My job is to help you learn how to work smart.

 That’s it for today!
 Are you excited about the prospect of writing your novel and GETTING IT PUBLISHED?
 You should be!
-Remember, you need 3 things to get your novel published.
-You need excellent Content.
-You need excellent Craft.
-And you need excellent Connections.
+Remember, you only need 3 things to get your novel published.
+You need Content.
+You need Craft.
+And you need Connections.

 Watch for tomorrow’s lesson, when we’ll talk about the first of those in more detail: Where Do You Get Content For Your Novel?